9 Reasons to Ask for a BIG Raise THIS Year

 Your employer may be impressed with your skill-set and want to keep you at their business, so they need to create a new position for you or pull money from a variety of subsidiaries or divisional budgets.
 How creative are they willing to be to keep you?
 You don’t know (yet).

 Employer: 2, You: 0

 Your employer already knows exactly how much value you place on your time.

 Every single day that you show up for work at a rate of $X (your current salary), you have validated information for your employer.
 Any time you spend thinking that your work is worth $X*2 or $X*3, you’re wasting your time.

 Employer: 3, you: 0.

 Your employer may place a higher value on your work than what they’re paying you.

-When you ask for a big raise (10% or more), it puts your employer on notice that you have your head up and are looking around.
+Asking for a big raise (10% or more) puts your employer on notice that you are actively managing your career.